 The history of AI, starting with Dartmouth

-The earliest computers were just that: computing devices.
+Looking at artificial intelligence history begins with the earliest computers, which were just that: computing devices.
 They mimicked the human ability to manipulate symbols in order to perform basic math tasks, such as addition.
-Logical reasoning later added the capability to perform mathematical reasoning through comparisons (such as determining whether one value is greater than another value).However, humans still needed to define the algorithm used to perform the computation, provide the required data in the right format, and then interpret the result.
+Logical reasoning later added the capability to perform mathematical reasoning through comparisons (such as determining whether one value is greater than another value).However, for artificial intelligence evolution, humans still needed to define the algorithm used to perform the computation, provide the required data in the right format, and then interpret the result.

 During the summer of 1956, various scientists attended a workshop held on the Dartmouth College campus in Hanover, New Hampshire, to do something more.
 They predicted that machines that could reason as effectively as humans would require, at most, a generation to come about.
 They were wrong.
 Only now have we realized machines that can perform mathematical and logical reasoning as effectively as a human (which means that computers must master at least six more intelligences before reaching anything even close to human intelligence).